S3-working-group/s3-handbook/representative.md

 * ...are elected for a limited term
 * ...participate as full members in governance meetings of the other circle and can:
     * raise items for the agenda
-    * object to policies and policy proposals
+    * object to agreements and proposals